imyanyang/imyanyang.github.io/index.md

 I am a fifth-year Ph.D. candidate in Finance at Smith School of Business, Queen's University.

 My research focus on EMPIRICAL Corporate Finance.
+In particular, the interaction between Coporations and Credit Markets.

 `Email:` yan.yang@queensu.ca